ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 are both included despite overlapping features.
 As such, this survey is not limited to protocols developed within the scope or context of the IETF.
 Outside of this candidate set, protocols that do not offer new features are omitted.
-For example, newer protocols such as WireGuard make unique design choices that have important implications on applications, such as how to best configure peer public keys and to delegate algorithm selection to the system.
-In contrast, protocols such as ALTS {{ALTS}} are omitted since they do not represent features deemed unique.
+For example, newer protocols such as WireGuard make unique design choices that have implications and limitations on application usage.
+In contrast, protocols such as ALTS {{ALTS}} are omitted since they do not provide interfaces deemed unique.

 Authentication-only protocols such as TCP-AO {{?RFC5925}} and IPsec AH {{?RFC4302}} are excluded from this survey.
 TCP-AO adds authenticity protections to long-lived TCP connections, e.g., replay